jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 Irrelevant, cannot happen
   { "!trace", "discarded lexeme" }

-Irrelevant?
-Need to investigate.
-  { '!trace', 'ignored lexeme', g1_lexeme, lexeme_start, lexeme_end}

 Irrelevant, because this call overrides priorities
   { "!trace", "outprioritized lexeme" }

 These are about lexeme expectations, which are